mark-marshall/Sprint-Challenge-Authentication/README.md

-# Sprint Challenge: Authentication - Dad Jokes
+# Sprint Challenge: Authentication - Dad Jokes:

 This challenge allows you to practice the concepts and techniques learned over the past week and apply them in a concrete project.
 This Sprint explored Authentication.
 During this Sprint, you studied Introduction to Authentication, Using Sessions and Cookies, Using JSON Web Tokens (JWT), and Client-side Authentication.
 In your challenge this week, you will demonstrate proficiency by creating an application that will give you a list of random dad jokes, as long as you are authorized.